 - Name any tourist places in Germany and why they are famous?

-Answer: Mention few German museums, palaces and national parks, castles, berlin wall, and other attractive spots that are considered country’s top attractions and talk in short about their distinctiveness and key features.
+Answer: Mention a few German museums, palaces and national parks, castles, berlin wall, and other attractive spots that are considered the country’s top attractions and talk in short about their distinctiveness and key features.

 Tip: visit the webpage Germany travel to understand which are mostly visited spots in Germany and get to know more about their history of reputation